2009 Oregon State Beavers football team: USC

 In 2008, the #1 Trojans came to Corvallis and were upset 27–21.
 It was the second straight trip to Corvallis for USC that resulted in defeat.
 JacQuizz Rodgers ran for 187 yards on 37 carries and two touchdowns in the win.
-This year, Oregon State will attempt to win in the Coliseum for the first time since 1960.
 Oregon State is the second Pac-10 Conference school to have beaten USC twice during the Pete Carroll era, having done so in 2006 and 2008 (Stanford was first with victories in 2001 and 2007 and would do so again later in the 2009 season).

 The last time Oregon State won against USC in the Coliseum was when Dwight D. Eisenhower was the President of the United States.

 USC quarterback Matt Barkley passed to Anthony McCoy for an 8-yard touchdown to give the Trojans the early lead in the first quarter.
 The Beavers got on the scoreboard with two field goal kicks from Justin Kahut (both 48 yards).
 In the second quarter, Matt Barkley completed a pass to Ronald Johnson for a 22 yards touchdown.
 On second and goal, Barkley rushed for a 1-yard touchdown for the Trojans.
 Kahut kicked a 33-yard field goal for Oregon State just before the half.

 In the third quarter, Sean Canfield passed to Jacquizz Rodgers for a 6-yard touchdown for the Beavers on a 3:06-drive that took 8 plays for 61 yards.
 The Trojans countered with a 7-play drive for 70 yards with Allen Bradford rushing for 2 yards for a touchdown.
 Canfield narrowed Oregon State's gap by completing a 15-yard scoring pass to Damola Adeniji.
 USC answered with Allen Bradford scoring a 43-yard touchdown.

 Oregon State became the first team to score more than 10 points on the Trojans in their last ten home games (though Stanford and Arizona would both do so in their victories over USC in the Coliseum later in the season, with 55 points and 21 points, respectively).